tuhinaprasad28/Loan-Default-Prediction/README.md

 Note that some of the above variables were derived from combinations of two others.
 There are various other combinations that may be useful.

-This assignment will examine the performance the some techniques for predicting default.
 We will use decision trees, neural networks and logistic regression.

 Question: